-Sentence Starters:
+Sentence Starters: Create a sentence.

 - 1. Starting with a noun: Brotu, Brycen, Fish, Magic, etc. - 2.
 Starting with a preposition: aboard, after, at, before, beside, during, except, following, from, in, near, on, over, to, under, until, within, without, etc. - 3.
 Starting with an adverb ending in "ly": quickly, slowly, daily, rarely, extremely, annually, etc. - 4.
 Starting with a verb ending in "ing": fishing, sleeping, reading, listening, cooking, hiding, etc. - 5.
 Starting with a transition word: when, while, where, as, since, if, although, etc. - 6.
-Concise sentences: Sentences containing only 2 5 words: "They are inseparable."
+Concise sentences: Sentences containig only 2 5 words: "They are inseparable."

-Ask the students, "How many examples can you find for each sentence starter in this story?"
+How many examples can you find for each one?

-Homophones:

-Homophones are words that sound the same, but are spelled differently and with different meanings.
+Homophones: Homophones are words that sound the same, but are spelled differently with different meanings.
 In Latin homo means same and phone means sound, therefore meaning same sound.